ClassicCollins/Heart-Disease-Prediction/README.md

 ## Results
 * XGBoost demonstrated superior accuracy compared to other models, but it likely overfitted the data.
 * The SVM Classifier achieved the highest leaderboard score, followed by Random Forest, and was ultimately submitted.
-* Unfortunately, I forgot to uncheck the low score from Random Forest, which negatively impacted my leaderboard ranking.
+* I forgot to uncheck the low score from Random Forest, which negatively impacted my leaderboard ranking.
 * This was one of the key lessons I learned from the hackathon.
+* Fortunately, DSN reviewed our code and I was selected as one of the top candidate to attend `2024 Bootcamp` and contribute to Development of AI in Africa

 <p align="right">(<a href="#readme-top">back to top</a>)</p>